 Frequently Asked Questions

-Q: Can’t I get a discount on my auto insurance for customer loyalty?
+Can’t I get a discount for customer loyalty?

-A: Insurance companies don’t usually offer a single discount for customer loyalty.
+Insurers don’t usually offer a single discount for customer loyalty.
 Instead, you can receive other rewards for showing that you’re loyal to a carrier.
-Common examples include having multiple cars on one policy or bundling different types of insurance.
+Common examples include having multiple cars on one policy or bundling different types of coverage.